Warming up cold inflation: Conclusion

 \section{Conclusion}

 The axion remains a well-motivated candidate for the inflaton as its potential is protected from radiative and thermal corrections that would spoil the slow-roll dynamics.
 However, we have shown that generic couplings to non-Abelian gauge sectors, motivated for example by reheating, can result in the generation of a thermal bath that significantly alters the predictions of inflation.
 This bath is an attractor solution in significant parts of axion inflation parameter space.
-In those regions, axion inflation will generate the bath for a wide variety of initial conditions, including if inflation begins in a vacuum.
+In those regions, axion inflation will generate the equilibrium bath for a wide range of initial temperatures, and it seems likely that the bath would even be generated from an initial vacuum.
 In other words, for those parts of inflation model parameter space, the presence of a thermal bath in axion inflation is \textit{not optional} and thermal effects cannot be neglected when assessing the viability of an axion inflation model.
 We find the general result that the coupling to a generic $SU(3)$ gauge group must be very weak ($f \gtrsim 10^{15}$ GeV) in order to remain safely in a cold inflationary regime, though this limit is modified in the presence of light fermions such as those that appear in the Standard Model.
 The parts of parameter space that become warm for two representative axion inflation potentials are shown in Figures \ref{Fig:monoNoFerm} and \ref{Fig:starNoFerm} for the pure gauge case and Figures \ref{Fig:monoFerm} and \ref{Fig:starFerm} for the case with light fermions.
 Our results serve as a warning to inflationary model-builders: ``cold'' axion inflation is often warmer than one might expect.

 \begin{appendix}